Jalapeno Ranch Dressing

 This was a delicious meal and left me FULL.

-The dressing will obviously not last as long as store-bought ranch dressing because it doesn’t have any preservatives or anything in it.
+The Jalapeno Ranch Dressing will obviously not last as long as store-bought ranch dressing because it doesn’t have any preservatives or anything in it.
 The tradeoff is that it has a lot more flavor, so you need to use less of it.

 I think it will easily last 2 weeks in the fridge though.